biojs/edu/series/101/40_visualization_basic.md

 4) Build a browserified version
 --------------------------------

-We recommend browserify.
+We recommend `browserify`.
 It is preinstalled, just run

 ~~~
 npm run build